tuxedolabsorg/mplib/examples/plankclimbers/README.md

  - **spawn**

+    - We first initialize the `spawn` module by calling `spawnInit()` when we initialize our game mode (in `server.init()`).

-    - By calling `spawnSetDefaultLoadout` we can set the loadout described above.
+    - We can set the loadout described above by calling `spawnSetDefaultLoadout`.
 This will make sure that every spawned player is assigned that loudout.

-    - The transforms passed to `spawnSetSpawnTransforms` will be used when spawning players.
+    - The transforms passed to `spawnSetSpawnTransforms` will be used when spawning players, picking one random each time.

+    - To let the `spawn` module handle respawning for us, we call `spawnTick(dt)` from `server.tick(dt)`.
+This will moniter when players need to respawn, pick one of the spawn transforms at random as well as equipping the player with our chosen loadout, before respawning that player.

  - **countdown**

-    We initialize the countdown with a time of 5 seconds by calling `countdownInit(5.0)`.
-In `server.tick(dt)` we need to call `countdownTick(dt)` to let the timer count down.
+    - We initialize the countdown with a time of 5 seconds by calling `countdownInit(5.0)`.

+    - In `server.tick(dt)` we need to call `countdownTick(dt)` to let the timer count down.
 This function return `true` for as long as the countdown is still ongoing.
 This allows us to return early and not process any game mode logic until the countdown is complete.

-The client part of our script can do a similar check by calling `countdownDone()`.
+    - The client part of our script can do a similar check by calling `countdownDone()`.
 This example does that to *not* draw the timer, banners, worldmakers or scoreboard during countdown.

 - **hud**